wcfrobert/wthisj/README.md

 ### 2.0 Punching Shear

-The evaluation of punching shear is conceptually simple (for now... we will introduce more nuances later on).
-The shear stress is simply equal to the shear load transferred to the column divided by the area of the failure plane.
+Let's start simple and introduce nuances later on.
+For now, the shear stress is simply equal to the shear load transferred to the column divided by the area of the failure plane.
 This failure plane is technically an inverted truncated cone.
 To simplify, ACI-318 allows the **critical** **shear perimeter** to be approximated as four rectangular faces offset d/2 from the column face (shown in dotted line below).

 <p align="center"><img src="./doc/theory3.png" width="40%"></p>

 Therefore, the total shear area is equal to the perimeter ($b_o$) times the slab depth ($d$).
-Note slab depth is measured from the extreme compression fiber to tension rebar (taking the average depth of the two-orthogonal rebar directions).
+Slab depth is measured from the extreme compression edge to tension rebar centroid (taking the average depth of the two-orthogonal directions).

 $$A_v = b_o d$$

-Therefore, the punching shear stress, **assuming negligible moment transfer**, is equal to the total shear demand ($V_u$) on the column, divided by the shear area.
+Therefore, the punching shear stress, **with negligible moment transfer**, is equal to the total shear demand ($V_u$) on the column, divided by the shear area.
 Concrete design is very empirical which is why we only care about the average shear stress.

 $$v_u = \frac{V_u}{b_od}$$

 In practice, the equation above is only good for preliminary estimates.
 Moment transfers are always present, and can arise from unequal spans, uneven load distribution, uneven stiffness, and many other reasons.
 It is not reasonable to assume zero moment transfer, especially at edge and corner columns.
 Concrete buildings are monolithic after all - there is no such thing as pinned in concrete design.

-To account for the effect of moment transfer, ACI-318 provides an equation that is vaguely reminiscent of the combined stress formulas we see in college textbooks ($P/A + Mc/I$), but not exactly.
+To account for the effect of moment transfer, ACI-318 provides an equation that is vaguely reminiscent of the combined stress formulas we see in material mechanics textbooks ($P/A + My/I$), but not exactly.
 Below is an illustration of the superposition of shear stresses from the [Macgregor Textbook](https://www.amazon.com/Reinforced-Concrete-Mechanics-Design-6th/dp/0132176521) (slightly modified).
-As an aside, this textbook is my all time favorite.
-I'm a huge fan of Dr. MacGregor, not least because he is also Canadian.
+I love this textbook and I'm a huge fan of Dr. MacGregor, not least because he is also Canadian.

 $$v_u = \frac{V_u}{b_o d} \pm \frac{\gamma_v M_{sc} c}{J_c}$$

+Please note that although there is a $\pm$ sign for the second term, unbalanced moment is not always symmetrical where both negative and positive magnitudes are possible.
+For example, an edge column will always have unbalanced moment directed on one-side.

 <p align="center"><img src="./doc/theory7.png" width="100%"></p>